 Thanks to our community partner, the Bedford Hills Free Library, in support of this program, That Bird Has My Wings has been designated as a community read with every library in our area.

-Art in Store (AIS), a project to showcase art in vacant storefronts and enliven the main streets in the Town of Bedford launched in Katonah in conjunction with a revival of the Katonah Art Stroll, now renamed the Katonah Art Walk.
-The empty storefronts on Katonah Ave. were filled with bold and colorful quilts by seasoned Westchester artists.
+Art in Store (AIS), a project to showcase art in vacant storefronts and enliven the main streets in the Town of Bedford launched in Katonah as CAP simultaneously reinstated the Katonah Art Walk, a wonderful community multi-arts event started by CAP’s founder in 2018.

-The AIS launch featured quilts by Donna Chambers, a Westchester -based and nationally renowned artist who taught quilting at Antioch Baptist Church.
-The second storefront featured the quilts of Brazilian artist Arlete Chaves, an Ossining-based quilter whose handmade bags have been a favorite at the Community Center of Northern Westchester’s Shop.
-The third storefront exhibited quilts crafted by incarcerated women from the Bedford Hills Correctional Facility.
+AIS featured quilts by Donna Chambers, a Westchester -based and nationally renowned artist.
+Also featured were the quilts of Brazilian artist and designer Arlete Chaves, an Ossining-based quilter who teaches sewing and quilting at the Community Center of Northern Westchester .
+Also on display were quilts created by incarcerated women from the Bedford Hills Correctional Facility.

-“Art In Store has been an amazing collaboration with landlords, artists, community members and town organizations,” noted Mindy Yanish, founder of CAP.
-“This project not only will attract visitors and shoppers to our main streets and beautify our physical spaces, but also will cultivate equity and inclusion by showcasing art that reflects our shared humanity and unites the community.”
+“Art In Store is an amazing collaboration with landlords, artists, community members and town organizations,” noted Mindy Yanish, founder of CAP.
+“This project not only attracts visitors and shoppers to our main streets and beautifies our physical spaces, but also cultivates equity and inclusion by showcasing art that reflects our shared humanity and unites the community.”